 This fresh and tangy German cucumber salad is a classic staple at any Midwestern potluck.
 Easy to prepare, it is always a crowd pleaser.

-My father doesn’t do a lot of cooking, but most summers you will find a giant jar of German Cucumber Salad resting in his refrigerator, which he simply refers to as refrigerator pickles.
+My father doesn't do a lot of cooking, but most summers you will find a giant jar of German Cucumber Salad resting in his refrigerator, which he simply refers to as refrigerator pickles.
 The simplistic nickname is indicative of the commonality of the dish in this region.
-Popularized by German immigrants settling across Wisconsin and the Midwest, you will still find Gurkensalat commonly served at any summer potluck.
+Popularized by German immigrants settling across Wisconsin and the Midwest, you will still find Gurkensalat commonly served as a refreshing side dish at any summer potluck.

 What is German Cucumber Salad (Gurkensalat)

-German cucumber salad, traditionally known as Gerkensalat, is a creamy cucumber dish featuring thinly sliced cucumbers swimming in a sour cream dressing spiked with fresh dill.
-Similarly to old-fashioned half sour pickles, this popular summer salad is often prepared simply to make use of the abundance of cucumbers coming from backyard gardens.
+German cucumber salad, traditionally known as Gerkensalat, is a creamy cucumber salad featuring thinly sliced cucumbers swimming in a sour cream dressing spiked with fresh dill.
+Similar to old-fashioned half sour pickles, this popular summer salad was often prepared simply to make use of the abundance of cucumbers coming from backyard gardens, using only a handful of ingredients.

-Most typically, German cucumber salad is made by thinly slicing peeled cucumbers, however, there is no shame in cutting them a bit thicker if desired.
-Since cucumbers contain so much water, they can be lightly salted and set in a colander to drain the extracted liquid for a couple of hours prior to being added to the salad.
+Cucumbers: Most typically, the best German cucumber salad is made by thinly slicing peeled cucumbers, however, there is no shame in cutting them a bit thicker if desired.
+Since cucumbers contain so much water, they can be lightly salted and set in a colander to drain the extracted water for a couple of hours prior to being added to the salad.
 This will prevent the salad from becoming excessively runny, but it is a completely optional step.
+Be sure to drain them in the sink, or use a large bowl under your colander to catch the excess liquid.

-This is an easy recipe to customize to fit your own tastes.
-Two popular additions to German cucumber salad include sliced onions and/or garlic.
+This is the perfect salad to customize to fit your own tastes, as there can be many variations of this recipe.
+Two popular additions to this creamy German cucumber salad include sliced onions and/or garlic.
 Minced garlic will taste better than garlic powder, but either will work.
-If adding onion, I recommend using half of a sweet onion, sliced thinly.
+If you wish to add sliced onion, my personal preference is to use half of a sweet onion, sliced thinly.
+It has a less aggressive flavor than red onion.
+Fresh chives are a less common addition that I feel would be well suited for this dish.
+Finally, spiking the salad with lemon juice brightens the flavor.

 Can German Cucumber Salad be prepared in advance?